-The land was owned by a number of prominent families, most notably the Cornell family.
-After a partition suit divided the plot in 1808, the parcels were sold to outsiders, notably the Rockaway Association, which began to build exclusive resorts in 1833.
-During the 1890s, a variety of amusement parks were built, rivaling the popular Coney Island area for weekend and summer getaways.
+After a partition suit divided the Cornell plot in 1808, the parcels were sold to several parties, notably the Rockaway Association, which began building exclusive seaside resorts in 1833.
+During the 1890s, amusement parks rivaling the popular Coney Island were built.
 In 1898, the Village of Rockaway Park was incorporated into New York City.

-Beaches, such as Jacob Riis Park, draw huge crowds during the summer months as people look to escape the heat and relax in the sun.
-In an effort to make Rockaway more accessible to people from all over New York, many access options were created beginning in 1925 with the completion of the Cross Bay Bridge.
-Marine Parkway followed in 1937, and 1941 saw the improvement of the subway system in the area.
+In an effort to make Rockaway more accessible to people from all over New York, many access options were created beginning with the completion of the Cross Bay Bridge in 1925, Marine Parkway in 1937, and improvement of the area’s subway system in 1941.
 Since the end of World War II (1939-1945), the area has become a largely residential community.

 Originally named P.S.
-42 Playground, the playground was opened in 1965, and renamed by Parks in 1985.
-Located on Beach 65th and Beach 66th Streets, Beach Channel Drive, and Thursby Avenue, the playground serves as an excellent play space for the school children of P.S.
-42. The playground includes benches, a flagpole with a yardarm, and London planetrees (Platanus x acerifolia) lining the perimeter.
-Mayor Rudolph Giuliani provided $225,910 in 1999, for the playground’s play equipment and $55,745 for site repairs to the area.
+42 Playground, the playground was opened in 1965, and renamed by NYC Parks in 1985.
+The playground serves as a play space for the school children of P.S.
+42. The playground includes benches, a flagpole, and London planetrees ining the perimeter.
 Additional play areas include a spray shower; three full basketball courts, two handball courts, swings, and a large asphalt field.